 Calling all Disney fans: you can now go to college to study the on Earth.
-University of , in recently begun offering the on campus a , and we wish we could go back to school so we could enroll in this course ourselves.
+The University of , in recently began offering the on campus a , and we wish we could go back to school so we could enroll in this course ourselves.

 Of all the colleges and universities located in California, it’s no wonder UC Irvine is the one that started a Disneyland class.
 The university is located just a few miles from Anaheim, and it’s pretty common for UC Irvine students to be Disneyland Resort annual passholders while attending school.

 The Disneyland class first launched in January of this year and focuses on the art, architecture, and operations of Disneyland.
 It’s primarily taught by a UC Irvine associate professor of art history and visual studies Roland Betancourt, who specializes in the medieval period.
-Betancourt says he is used to trying to understand how objects, images, and works of art function in space, and recently he has taken an interested in more modern, themed, and artificial spaces (namely, Disneyland Resort).
+Betancourt says he is used to trying to understand how objects, images, and works of art function in space, and recently he has taken an interest in more modern, themed, and artificial spaces (namely, Disneyland Resort).

 “Disneyland sort of was a natural way of exploring these landscape spaces that seek to be themed in some capacity, to transcend the mundane, the average, and to take us to another realm in some capacity.
 And I think Disneyland does that in a way that pretty much puts a lot of history to shame,” Betancourt said.